-Local students; We are not limiting the number of students in the library but are practicing social distancing.
+Local students.
+Everyone who enters the library must wear a mask at all times unless they are in a study room.
+Food is not allowed at this time, but drinks are fine.
 All books must be returned to the book drops and not the desk.
 We have also suspended checking out jigsaw puzzles and games.
-All events and workshops have been canceled for the time being.

 Purdue OWL offers over 200 free resources related to writing.